-When you run a distributed transaction against a linked server in Microsoft SQL Server 2000 on a computer that is running Microsoft Windows Server 2003, you may receive the following error message:
+You receive error 7391 when you run a distributed transaction against a linked server in SQL Server 2000 on a computer that is running Windows Server 2003

 Note If you installed Service Pack 1 for Windows Server 2003, you can click Allow Inbound and Allow Outbound.

 - Make sure that DTC Logon Account is set to NT Authority\NetworkService.

 - In the message box, click Yes to continue.

 - In the DTC Console Message dialog box, click OK.

 - In the System Properties dialog box, click OK.

 - Reboot the computer for these changes to take effect.